Axobot-org/Axobot/docs/moderator.rst

 The persons authorized to use this command are the same as for the `ban <#ban>`_ command(see the :code:`config` command).

-.. warning:: For the command to succeed, the bot must have "`Ban members <perms.html#ban-members>`_" permissions.
+.. warning:: For both commands to succeed, the bot must have "`Ban members <perms.html#ban-members>`_" permissions (as well as be placed higher than the highest role of the member to ban).

 -------
 Banlist